AnnaDouglasScott/bothan/building-a-dashboard.md

 ![](/images/building-a-dashboard/step-2.png){: .screenshot.no-float}

 The first thing you’ll need to provide is the name of your dashboard.
-This will be shown on the top of the page when your dashboard has been created
+This will be shown at the top of the page when your dashboard has been created.

 ![](/images/building-a-dashboard/step-3.png){: .screenshot.no-float.full-width}

 In the next field, Bothan will use your name to give you a dashboard identifier, or ‘slug’, which will be used in the URL of the dashboard.
-You can change this if you want, but the slug must only contain lowercase letters, numbers and dashes
+You can change this if you want, but the slug must only contain lowercase letters, numbers and dashes.

 ![](/images/building-a-dashboard/step-4.png){: .screenshot.no-float.full-width}

 Next, you’ll be able to build your layout, specifying the number of rows and columns.
-As we only have two metrics (and to keep things simple), we’ll choose one row and two columns
+As we only have two metrics (and to keep things simple), we’ll choose one row and two columns.

 ![](/images/building-a-dashboard/step-5.png){: .screenshot.no-float.full-width}

 As you change the number of rows and columns, the form fields below will adjust to reflect your layout.
-As we’ve chosen one row and two columns, you should now see two sets of form fields, side by side
+As we’ve chosen one row and two columns, you should now see two sets of form fields, side by side.

 ![](/images/building-a-dashboard/step-6.png){: .screenshot.no-float.full-width}